ashkren/RAG-paper-analysis/README.md

 - Repository containg a curated list of RAG resources, tools, and research: https://github.com/Danielskry/Awesome-RAG
 - Explanation of RAG architecture and workflow: https://www.geeksforgeeks.org/nlp/rag-architecture/
 - Glossary overview and practical definition of RAG: https://www.databricks.com/glossary/retrieval-augmented-generation-rag
+- Self-RAG, a self-reflective RAG framework that evaluates and filters retrieved documents based on their usefulness and relevance during generation: https://arxiv.org/abs/2310.11511